The role of information in high dimensional stochastic optimal control: Introduction

-We consider a mathematical framework of finite state stochastic control with a parallel finite state observation process.
-We assume the problem involves a large number, $N$, of identical agents each in a fixed number of states.
+We consider a mathematical framework of a finite-state Markov decision process with a parallel finite-state observation process.
+We assume the problem involves a large number, $N$, of identical agents each with a fixed number of states.
 Adding additional states allows for further specification of the individual agents.
 In this framework, each individual produces observations at rates depending on their state.
-We consider a fixed number of control parameters to be chosen by a centralized planner.
-The costs are given as functions of the macroscopic state variables, which aggregate the individuals in each state.
-Various alternate and extended problems are possible, which we will briefly mention.
-Some socio-economic applications of finite state mean field games have been given in \cite{gomes2014socio}.
+We consider a fixed number of control parameters to be chosen at each time based on the available observations.
+The cost is given by functions of the macroscopic state variables, which aggregate the individuals in each state.
+Some socio-economic applications of related finite-state mean field games have been given in \cite{gomes2014socio}.

-Our first inquiry is in to the limit as the number of agents, $N$, approaches infinity.
+Our first inquiry is of the limit as the number of agents, $N$, approaches infinity.
 In this asymptotic limit, the (discrete) finite-state stochastic control problem approaches a (continuous) finite-dimensional nonlinear problem of (deterministic) optimal control.
-We call this problem the mean field limit.
-Although the $N$-agent state cannot be completely observed, the deterministic nature of the limiting control problem allows the macroscopic state to be predicted, and the optimal control can be computed independent of any observations.
-A similar remark been made for related problems in \cite{carmona2018probabilistic}, Remark 2.27, and in a context closely related to our own in \cite{cecchin2019convergence}.
-Alternatively, mean field control problems where the information does not become negligent have been considered, for example in \cite{hafayed2015mean} where they develop the stochastic maximum principle approach and calculate the solution of linear quadratic example.
-The problem of rigorous computational approaches to such problems beyond linear quadratic appears to be unsolved.
+We call this problem the mean-field limit.
+The deterministic nature of the limiting control problem allows the state to be predicted, and the optimal control can be computed without using any observations.
+A similar remark has been made for related problems in \cite{carmona2018probabilistic}, Remark 2.27, and in a context closely related to our own in \cite{cecchin2019convergence}.
+Alternatively, mean-field control problems where the information of individual agents have been considered, for example in \cite{hafayed2015mean} where they develop the stochastic maximum principle approach and calculate the solution of a linear-quadratic-Gaussian example.
+The problem of rigorous computational approaches to such problems beyond linear-quadratic-Guassian assumptions appears to be unsolved.

+We next study the fluctuations of the mean-field limit.
+Such fluctuations in Markovian population models were obtained in \cite{kurtz1971limit}, \cite{barbour1974functional}, \cite{norman1974central}, \cite{shiga1985central}, \cite{dawson1991law}.
+For the fully observed controlled version, analysis of the fluctuations has been carried out in \cite{zhang2015optimal}, \cite{cecchin2019convergence} for finite-state spaces.
+Furthermore, the approach has been extended to continuous-state spaces in \cite{delarue2019master} where the master equation is used to find a feedback control form.
+Rather than focusing on the master equation, which involves additional complications with partial observations, we focus on a localized analysis around a mean-field trajectory.